shalivan/shalivan.github.io/_posts/ART/20-01-01-VisualDesign.md

    - Refer to `human scale` and show `relations` with other objects
    - lot of fog make enviro bigger

+### comression and expansion
+how to use space
+- hallway is directional / hall is open
+- shifts are important and build pasing
+-

 ## Silhouettes

  ---